-AllHE campuses in Sydney and Brisbane are located in the CBD (Central Business District) and are surrounded by shops, cafés and public transport.
-AllHE Sydney campus is right next to the Sydney Town Hall, and the Brisbane campus is in the heart of the Fortitude Valley area.
+AllHE campuses in Sydney and Brisbane are in the CBD (Central Business District) and are surrounded by shops, cafés and public transport.
+AllHE Sydney campus is right next to the Sydney Town Hall, and the Brisbane campus is right next to the Brisbane City Hall.
 Classrooms on our campuses are large and modern, furnished with projectors, computers, sound systems and other required classroom equipment.